 Saint Lucia may not be the best destination in the world for solo female travellers.
 Yes, it’s true that you have to be more than a little bit careful in certain areas, however, you should still be fine.

 Firstly, it doesn’t even have to be done totally “solo”; you can get a guide, you can stay at a resort and chill if you feel like it.
 You could even make friends with local ladies who can show you around.
 There are all sorts of ways to enjoy Saint Lucia as a solo female traveller, so let us run through those with you so that this laid back destination seems like a less daunting option…

-- It’s a good rule of thumb, as a solo female traveller, to not go where no one else goes.
+- It’s a good tip for solo female travellers to not go where no one else goes.
 If a beach isn’t busy with locals or tourists, don’t go; if a road is completely deserted in a town (even in broad daylight), don’t walk along it by yourself.
 Remote areas like this are just riskier.
-End of.
+End of story.